Section Navigation

 Are there any entry requirements for this course?

-This course will run as two-hour after-school sessions and is open to those students who have the capacity to take on an additional GCSE subject.
-For after-school options, there is a £300 per year charge to cover the cost of teaching and resources
+This course will run as a two hour after-school session once a week.
+It is open to those pupils who have the capacity to take on an additional GCSE subject.
+For after-school classes starting in September 2025, there is a charge of £360 per year to cover the cost of teaching and resources.

 Back to table of subjects